Toandz1125/Charity-Fundraising-Platform/README.md

 ## Security

-- Transaction id are hashed using SHA-256
+- Transaction id are hashed using SHA-256 and follow blockchain technology
 - Passwords are hashed using ECC
 - JWT-based authentication
 - CORS enabled for API access